 Divorces can involve teams of lawyers on both sides and can take a long time, not to mention a lot of money, to finalize.
 A prenup can streamline this process, making it easier on both parties, while incurring far lower legal costs.
 Lawyer-driven fights can divide whole families.
 An engaged couple signing a document that sets clear guidelines for a potential divorce can find an early and fair solution that can offer closure for both sides.
 While talking about matters of finance is generally unsexy, having a transparent conversation early on can avoid heated confrontation down the line and set a good frame of dialogue that can actually strengthen the marriage.
 Plus, while prenups seem to be anti-romance, there is actually nothing more romantic than saying, I’m not here for the money, and let me prove it!

 The Bottom Line: Prenups take the romantic ambiguity out of marriage and replace it with pragmatic foresight.
 For some couples, this may be ideal, while for others, it just isn’t.
 What do you think about prenups?
-Do you plan on signing one?
+Did you sign one or do you plan on signing one?